-Resiliency and disaster planning for small businesses may seem like an afterthought at this point, but there is a lot you can do to prepare your small business for the future, both short- and long-term.
+Resiliency and disaster planning for small businesses may seem like an afterthought at this point.
+There still is a lot you can do to prepare your small business for the future, both short- and long-term.

-This is an incredibly trying time for small businesses and we at Business Impact NW are doing our best to stay up-to-date while resources and aid packages are announced and adjusted nearly every day.
+This is an incredibly trying time for small businesses.
+We at Business Impact NW are doing our best to stay up-to-date.
+Especially while resources and aid packages are announced and adjusted nearly every day.
 If you have done what you can by applying for EIDL or PPP, you may be asking yourself, “Now what?”

-To help answer that question, we have brought together some of the best resiliency planning guides and tools that can help you plan for the uncertain future.
-We know the economy will open up again: here are some great resources to help you get ready for when that time comes and the more distant future.
+Business Impact NW is here to here to help answer that question.
+We have brought together some of the best resiliency planning guides and tools that can help you plan for the uncertain future.
+We know the economy will open up again.
+Here are some great resources to help you get ready for when that time comes and the more distant future.

 This planning tool focuses on the post-pandemic period when businesses will need to adjust to “the new normal” and maintain high levels of flexibility and agility in the face of the unknown.
 Tactics include taking acceptable, measured risks, and anticipating possible outcomes in planning for a variety of scenarios that are likely to happen and which have significant impacts on your individual business.